-The Jasper Food Bank provides those in need with food.
+The Jasper Food Bank provides short term support to people who cannot afford to buy food.
 If you cannot make it to the physical location, they can also deliver food to you.

 ■ 780-931-5327 jasperfoodbankmanager@gmail.com

 Used goods